ucsdlib/damspas/CONTRIBUTING.md

   * Does the code changes have tests? _Not all changes need new tests, some changes are refactorings_
   * Does the commit contain more than it should?
 Are two separate concerns being addressed in one commit?
   * Does the new code follow Ruby and Rails style guides?
 Run RuboCop on the new/updated files and report any "offenses" in JIRA.
 * Do all tests pass successfully?
-You can review a feature branch by using the dams_private damspas.sh as follows:
+You can review a feature branch by using the damspas.sh script in private_config as follows:
 ` cd private_config `
 ` ./damspas.sh name-of-feature feature/name-of-feature test `
 ` cd name-of-feature `